connet-dev/connet/README.md

 allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from

-[[control.client-token-ip-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from
+[[control.client-token-restriction]] # defines restriction per client token, if specified must match the number of client tokens allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from name-matches = "" # regular expression to check the name of the destination/source against

 [control.relay-ip-restriction] # defines restriction applicable for all relay tokens, checked before verifying the token allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from